About

 Between 2001 and 2013, the Ford Foundation International Fellowships Program (IFP) supported graduate or postgraduate-level education for 4,305 emerging social justice leaders from 22 countries.
 Ford Foundation provided $417 million in funding resources for IFP, the single largest program commitment in its history.

-For more information on IFP, please visit the Ford Foundation IFP website.
+For more information on IFP, see the Ford Foundation IFP website.